A tool kit for local biogas development

 Cities and regions can play an important role in supporting an increased use of biogas in the transport sector.
 The tools thay can use are public procurement, local policy measures and broad stakeholder networks.

-This project has investigated what it takes to eliminate barriers and create incentives for biogas development, thereby contributing to the transition to a fossil free vehicle fleet.
-The purpose has been to give local decisionmakers efficient tools in their work.
+What does it take to eliminate barriers and create incentives for biogas development, thereby contributing to the transition to a fossil free vehicle fleet?
+The purpose of this project has been to give local decisionmakers efficient tools in their work.
 Conclusions derive from case studies in three Swedish Regions, and have been verified through stakeholders active in local biogas development projects.

 Results are mainly avalable in Swedish.
 Both the final report and executive summary however include summaries in English.

 ResultsFinal report Executive Summary

 Sara Anderson, Julia Hansson, Anders Hjort and Sven-Olof Ryding, IVL // Robert Lundmark and Patrik Söderholm, Bio4Energy (LTU)

 Total project cost